The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Mass spectrometry using electrodynamic traps

 \subsection{Advantages of ion trap mass spectrometry}

-Due to intrinsic features such as high sensitivity, compact size, somewhat large operating pressure and the unique capacity to achieve multistage tandem mass analysis (MS$^n$), QITs have been largely used as mass analyzers \cite{March97, March10, March17b, March17a, Nie08, Doug05}.
-First experimental setups were based on classical 3D Paul traps with hyperbolic-shaped electrodes \cite{March05, Blaum06, March95a, Blaum98, Doug09, Schwa91}.
-Practical realization of such geometries is frequently associated with mechanical imperfections and electrode misalignments \cite{Tak07}, that degrade the strength of the quadrupole trapping field and lead to the occurrence of higher order terms in the series expansion of the electric potential \cite{March05, Beat87, Aust10, Zhang11, Wang14}.
+Due to intrinsic features such as high sensitivity, compact size, somewhat large operating pressure and the unique capacity to achieve multistage tandem mass analysis (MS$^n$), QITs are largely used as mass analyzers \cite{March17b, March17a, Nie08, March10, Doug05}.
+First experimental setups were based on classical 3D Paul traps with hyperbolic-shaped electrodes \cite{Bla06, March05, Bla98, Doug09, Schwa91}.
+Practical realization of such geometries is frequently associated with mechanical imperfections and electrode misalignments \cite{Tak07, Wu15, Tian18} that degrade the strength of the quadrupole trapping field, which leads to the occurrence of higher order terms in the series expansion of the electric potential \cite{March05, Beat87, Aust10, Zhang11, Wang14}.
 Ion dynamics in a nonlinear resonance ion trap used to perform MS is characterized by a nonlinear Mathieu differential equation \cite{Wang93}.
-The performances of commercial quadrupole mass spectrometers (QMS) characterized by imperfections have been investigated with respect to an ideal hyperbolic 3D Paul trap geometry, using the computer simulation program SIMION 3D \cite{Blaum98}.
-In addition, the case of a QMS in which a static magnetic field is applied axially in the $z$-direction along the length of the mass filter is presented in \cite{Syed10}.
-A technique that relies on the variation of the electric field within a cylindrical ion trap (CIT) mass spectrometer while it is in operation, is presented in \cite{Sona13}.
-By employing this technique, the electrodes of the CIT are split into a number of mini-electrodes, supplied at different voltages in order to achieve the desired field.
-The fundamental principles of quadrupole mass spectrometers (QMS) are discussed in \cite{Batey14}.
+The performances of commercial quadrupole mass spectrometers (QMS) characterized by imperfections have been investigated with respect to an ideal hyperbolic 3D Paul trap geometry, using the computer simulation program SIMION 3D \cite{Bla98}.
+In addition, the case of a quadrupole mass spectrometer (QMS) in which a static magnetic field is applied axially in the $z$-direction along the length of the mass filter is presented in \cite{Syed10}.
+A technique that relies on the variation of the electric field in a cylindrical ion trap (CIT) mass spectrometer is presented in \cite{Sona13}.
+By employing this technique the CIT electrodes are split into a number of mini-electrodes, supplied at different voltages in order to achieve the desired field.
+The fundamental principles of QMS are discussed in \cite{Batey14}.

 An issue of high interest for MS experiments is related to the effects induced by supplying various d.c. magnitudes and polarities to only one of the endcaps of a 3D QIT.
 A monopolar d.c. field is obtained by supplying a d.c. potential to the exit endcap electrode, while the entrance endcap electrode is kept at ground potential.
 Control over the monopolar d.c. magnitude and polarity during time periods associated with ion accumulation, mass analysis, ion isolation, etc., leads to increased ion capture efficiency, increased ion ejection efficiency during mass analysis, and effective isolation of ions using lower a.c. resonance ejection amplitudes \cite{Koizu09, Prent11}.
 As an outcome of these remarkable experimental improvements the performance of a 3D ion trap used for MS experiments is greatly enhanced.